zidhupj/project-builder-smartwatch-sms/README.md

 And finally, create a pull request so your ProGrad Mentor (PM) can review your work.
 ```

-### Progression 1: UI
+### Progression 1: IT'S TIME FOR A SMS
-Create the design of smartwatch.
+Setup the sms feature in your smartwatch.

 ![Image description](https://i1.faceprep.in/ProGrad/sm-2.PNG)
 ### Progression 2: SET THE DATE AND TIME
-Set the date and time in the smartwatch.
+Setup the 'eventlistener' in the sms feature.
+When i click on the particular message it should show the description.

 ![Image description](https://i1.faceprep.in/ProGrad/sm-3.PNG)